-So I have attempted here to, give anyone interested, a running history of my experiences of the rivers, focusing on, and thanking, some of the incredible people who have made me become, the person I am, or was.
-LOL
+In spite of not being a “BIO” fan, and realizing that virtually no one actually reads any more anyway; I have attempted here to, give anyone interested, a running history of my professional experiences on the rivers since 1972, focusing on, and thanking, some of the incredible people who have made me become, the person I am, today.

 If I have not mention you here, let me know, ASAP, and I will gladly put you in.
 Here we go ……

 Jim Lavalley, Canada, Recipient: The “Higgins – Langley, Outstanding Lifetime Achievement Award.”.
 Presented May, 31, 2013, at the NASAR Annual Conference, Myrtle Beach, South Carolina.

 “For the worldwide impact of Jim’s innovative, ground breaking contributions; and the fundamental changes that he has made to accelerate the growth and professional development of Swiftwater Safety and Rescue Operations, around the world”.